dinaomidvartehrani/Adult-Census-Income-Analysis/README.md

 - **SampleTestDataset.png**: A few lines of the adult.csv to present the data.

-- **SampleTestDatasetMore.png**: A few lines of the adult.csv to present the data.
+- **SampleTestDatasetMore.png**: A few lines of the adult.csv to present the data, containing records 1 to 55.

-- **Contribution_G06.pdf**: One page that includes the contribution statement.
+- **Contribution_G06.pdf**: One page that includes the contribution statement, containing records 3829 to 3883 to illustrate our data more clearly.

 - **Video** : A download link to your video presentation